laye-lang/laye/docs/Home.md

 - [How-to guides](How‐to-Guides) go more in depth on real-world, common problems.
 Take a look at these once you've dipped your toes in Laye and are looking to build the fundamentals.
 - [Topic guides](Topic-Guides) provide high level explanations of key topics and concepts, often including background information.
 If you're curious about specific things you've encountered, see what you can learn from these.
 - [References](References) contain technical details about the Laye programming language and its standard library APIs.
 If you need the formal information on a topic, check here for the nitty-gritty.

+This is roughly equivalent to the four categories in the [Divio Documentation System](https://documentation.divio.com/introduction.html).
+If you're interested in learning how to write documentation, I highly recommend giving it a read; it's very brief.
+If you want to contribute documentation, this is the system to follow.